SakshithVarambally/Samsung_PD_Training/README.md

 endmodule
 ~~~

+An 8:3 encoder, also known as a priority encoder, is a digital circuit that encodes one of eight active inputs into a 3-bit binary output code.
+In this case, you want to understand how it works with the given inputs: 01, 02, 04, 08, 10, 20, 40, and 80.
+Let's break down how this encoder operates and its waveform for these inputs.

+1. Inputs:
+- 01: 0001
+- 02: 0010
+- 04: 0100
+- 08: 1000
+- 10: 0001 0000
+- 20: 0010 0000
+- 40: 0100 0000
+- 80: 1000 0000

+2. 8:3 Encoder Operation:
+- The encoder prioritizes the highest active input and generates a 3-bit binary output that represents the position of the highest active input.
+- The most significant bit (MSB) of the output indicates whether input 80 is active or not.
+- The second bit indicates the presence of input 40.
+- The least significant bit (LSB) indicates the presence of input 20.

+3. Waveform for Inputs:
+   To visualize the operation of the 8:3 encoder with the given inputs, you would observe the following waveforms for the inputs and outputs over time (assuming each input is active for a brief moment):

+- When 01 is active: Output = 001
+- When 02 is active: Output = 010
+- When 04 is active: Output = 100
+- When 08 is active: Output = 1000
+- When 10 is active: Output = 1000 (continues from the previous state)
+- When 20 is active: Output = 1000 (still continues)
+- When 40 is active: Output = 1100 (the 2nd bit becomes 1)
+- When 80 is active: Output = 1110 (the 1st bit becomes 1)

+This waveform illustrates how the encoder encodes the highest priority active input into a binary output code, with the most significant bit representing the highest priority input and the least significant bit representing the lowest priority input.

 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/56885b0215f657d90e4cc5fdb4c23a5f4346e908/day12/encoder_gtk.png">
 </details>

 <details>
 <summary> Labs </summary>

+DAC
+==

 The below snap shows the Verilog and corresponding testbench of Digital to analog Converter and its GTKWave observed after simulation.